aosprey/cylc-log-analysis/README.md

 # cylc-log-analysis

-A cylc-8 workflow for asynchronously archiving and analysing cylc job logs from multiple cylc suites/workflows.
+A Cylc 8 workflow for asynchronously archiving and analysing cylc job logs from multiple cylc suites/workflows.

 This workflow is set up to analyse the CANARI runs performed on ARCHER2.